-Born in Shelton, WA, Sister Ann, who holds a BS in nursing from Providence Hospital, Seattle, WA, first served at a tuberculosis hospital run by Maryknoll in Monrovia, CA, from 1950-53.
-She then worked as a clinical instructor and nurse supervisor at Maryknoll Hospital, Kansas City, MO, from 1956-65, returning again to Monrovia, where she continued to practice nursing until 1968.
-That year, Sister Ann returned to the Maryknoll Sisters Center, Maryknoll, NY, where she served as a nurse at Bethany House, the nursing home for the most elderly and infirm members of the congregation.
+After earning a B.S. in nursing from Providence Hospital, Seattle, WA her first assignment was to the tuberculosis hospital in Monrovia, CA run by the Maryknoll Sisters in 1950.
+She then worked as a clinical instructor and nurse supervisor at Maryknoll Hospital, Kansas City, MO, from 1956-1965; returning again to Monrovia, where she continued to practice nursing until 1968.
+That year, Sister Ann Teresa returned to the Sisters Center, Maryknoll, NY, where she served as a nurse at Bethany House, the nursing home for the most elderly and infirm members of the Congregation.

-Sister Ann then worked from 1969-74 at the New England Medical Center Hospital, Boston, and as a private duty nurse in Boston’s Chinatown.
-In 1975, she was sent to Hawaii, where she worked in Honolulu, first with natural family planning from 1975-79, then in pastoral ministry from 1980-82.
-Sister Ann then returned to the Center, where she worked in congregational services from 1982-1985.
-In 1986, she went again to Honolulu, HI, where she did hospice work at St. Francis Hospital from 1986-92 and pastoral ministry at Tripler Hospital from 1987-1992.
-From 1991-2006, she was a Eucharistic minister at both St. Francis and Tripler Hospitals .
-She has resided since 2007 at Maryknoll Sisters Center in New York.
+From 1969-1975, Sister Ann Teresa worked at the New England Medical Center Hospital, Boston, and as a private duty nurse in Boston’s Chinatown.
+In 1975, she was assigned to Hawaii, where she worked in Honolulu, first with natural family planning from 1975-1979, then in pastoral ministry from 1980-1982.
+Sister Ann Teresa then returned to the Sisters Center, where she worked in congregational services from 1982-1985.
+In 1986, she went again to Honolulu, HI, where she did hospice work at St. Francis Hospital from 1986-1992 and pastoral ministry at Tripler Hospital from 1987-1992.
+From 1991-2006, she was a Eucharistic minister at both St. Francis and Tripler Hospitals.

 In 2007, Sister Ann Teresa retired at the Sisters Center in Maryknoll, and currently volunteers in the Treasury Department.